 Find out when you register

-- If you're new to UBC, you must pay a non-refundable acceptance deposit which will count as your first registration deposit.
+If you're new to UBC, you must pay a non-refundable acceptance deposit, which will count as your first registration deposit.
+Instructions are included in your offer of admission.

-- If you are required to pay a registration deposit, once you have registered for that session, you cannot be refunded or transfer your registration deposit.
+If you are enrolled in a certificate or diploma, you must pay a registration deposit.
+Once you have registered for that session, you cannot be refunded or transfer your registration deposit to a future session.

 Plan your courses